noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 ## Cancelling Pending Transactions

-If the wallet daemon is complaining about a transaction with invalid parameters that needs to be reverted, you can revert the transaction by using the following mutation:
+If the wallet daemon is complaining about a transaction with invalid parameters that need to be reverted, you can revert the transaction by using the following mutation:

 [CancelTransaction](../examples/CancelTransaction.gql)